We Belong Together: Chart performance

 Between 2001 and 2004, Carey's popularity had substantially declined and many had considered her career as over.
 "We Belong Together" proved to be both Carey's comeback single and a massive commercial success.
-The song spent fourteen nonconsecutive weeks at number one on the US Billboard Hot 100—after making its debut at number 81—and fourteen consecutive weeks at number one on the Hot R&B/Hip-Hop Songs chart.
-It had major cross-over success, becoming the first song to simultaneously occupy the number one position on nine Billboard charts on the week ending August 6, 2005: the Hot 100, Billboard Hot 100 Airplay, Hot R&B/Hip-Hop Songs, Hot R&B/Hip-Hop Airplay, Pop 100 Airplay, Top 40 Mainstream, Rhythmic Airplay Chart, Hot Dance Club Songs, and the Hot Ringtones charts.
-Spending fourteen weeks atop the Hot 100, "We Belong Together" became the one of the third longest running number one songs in US chart history, behind only Carey's 1995 collaboration with Boyz II Men, "One Sweet Day", which spent sixteen weeks at number one.
+The song spent fourteen nonconsecutive weeks at number 1 on the US Billboard Hot 100—after making its debut at number 81—and fourteen consecutive weeks at number 1 on the Hot R&B/Hip-Hop Songs chart.
+It had major cross-over success, becoming the first song to simultaneously occupy the number 1 position on nine Billboard charts on the week ending August 6, 2005: the Hot 100, Billboard Hot 100 Airplay, Hot R&B/Hip-Hop Songs, Hot R&B/Hip-Hop Airplay, Pop 100 Airplay, Top 40 Mainstream, Rhythmic Airplay Chart, Hot Dance Club Songs, and the Hot Ringtones charts.
+Spending fourteen weeks atop the Hot 100, "We Belong Together" became one of the longest running number 1 songs in US chart history, behind only Carey's 1995 collaboration with Boyz II Men, "One Sweet Day", which spent sixteen weeks at number 1.
 Aside from its chart success, the song broke several airplay records, and according to Mediabase and Nielsen BDS, gathered both the largest one-day and one-week audiences in BDS history, reaching 32.8 million and 223 million impressions respectively.
 This record was held until it was broken by Robin Thicke's "Blurred Lines" in 2013, with 234.65 million listeners on July 28.

-During the week of September 25, 2005, Carey set another record, becoming the first female to occupy the first two spots atop the Hot 100, as "We Belong Together" remained at number one, and her next single, "Shake It Off", held the number two spot.
+During the week of September 25, 2005, Carey set another record, becoming the first female to occupy the first two spots atop the Hot 100, as "We Belong Together" remained at number 1, and her next single, "Shake It Off", held the number 2 spot.
 Additionally, the song held the top position on the official Hot 100 Airplay chart for sixteen weeks, tying for the second all time spot with No Doubt's "Don't Speak" (1996).
-"We Belong Together" was certified 4× Platinum by the Recording Industry Association of America (RIAA), denoting shipments of 4 million copies throughout the United States.
-On the Billboard Hot 100 Year-end Chart of 2005, the song was declared the number one song, a career first for Carey.
-Billboard listed "We Belong Together" ninth on The Billboard Hot 100 All-Time Top Songs and second on Top Billboard Hot 100 R&B/Hip-Hop Songs.
-On the Hot 100, "We Belong Together" spent 23 consecutive weeks in the top ten and 43 weeks total on the chart, making it Carey's longest running top-ten song and her longest charting hit at the time.
+"We Belong Together" was certified 6× Platinum by the Recording Industry Association of America (RIAA), denoting shipments of 6 million copies throughout the United States.
+On the Billboard Hot 100 Year-end Chart of 2005, the song was declared the number 1 song, a career first for Carey.
+Billboard listed "We Belong Together" ninth on the Billboard Hot 100 All-Time Top Songs and second on Top Billboard Hot 100 R&B/Hip-Hop Songs.
+On the Hot 100, "We Belong Together" spent twenty-three consecutive weeks in the Top 10 and forty-three weeks total on the chart, making it Carey's longest running Top 10 song and her longest charting hit at the time.
 The song was also declared the most popular song of the 2000s decade by Billboard, which makes Carey the first artist to have more than one song being the most popular of a decade, as "One Sweet Day" was the most popular song of the 1990s.